-All places I’ve been happy to hang my hat, here’s a bit more about two of them.
+All of them places I’ve been happy to hang my hat, here’s a bit more about two of them.

 I first heard the Kenny Loggins lyric Celebrate Me Home at a Lifespring retreat my husband and I attended many years ago.
 Part of the human potential movement, Lifespring was, as I remember, a kinder and gentler offshoot of Werner Erhard’s California-based program known as EST.

 After that first Lifespring weekend we went back to take what was known as “the advanced course”.
 Although our son told his friends we had joined a cult, those weekends didn’t change our lives as promised.
 Yet they did make me think about the meaning of home.

 I was born in South Carolina where my father was stationed during World War II.
 He was an Army doctor and shipped out from the Charleston port of embarkation, escorting soldiers to the European and African theaters of war.
 Then he’d return with the wounded, treating them on shipboard, and bringing back the dead for burial.

 Like many WWII vets, my dad didn’t talk much about his war-time experiences, and my parents seemed to lose touch with most of their Army friends.
 And although they often spoke about going back to Charleston to visit, they never did.